DragonBones/Demos/README.md

 3. Open a fla file.
 4. Open menu Window->Other Panel->SkeletonAnimationDesignPanel.
 5. Click Import button to import all elements from library.
-6. Edit and review charactors.
+6. Edit and review characters.
 7. Export it as png/swf for developers.

 **LibraryDemos** is for developers.
 It load assets exported from design panel, put charactors on stage and control them.